mperezbazan/metrics-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+I would like to thank all who inspired us during the project:

-I would like to thank...
+Original design idea by Nelson Sakwa on [Behance](https://www.behance.net/sakwadesignstudio).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>